 Something big had gone down here.
 It was completely quiet, but there were papers scattered everywhere and signs of a mass evacuation.
 I scanned all the legible papers I could find.
 To my astonishment, most of this stuff related to Bright Falls and the character Alan Wake.
 The guy from the videogame?!
 This was one of my favourite games and the idea that it’s related to an Altered World Event was fascinating beyond belief.
 Was Bright Falls actually real?
 Are altered realities real?
 Is THIS one real?
 Which one is more real?
 Did someone just play too much of the game and try to bring it to life?

 I don’t think that’s even human.
-I froze on the spot as it grunted with hostility and stretched its lanky limbs.
+I froze on the spot as it grunted with hostility and flexed its lanky limbs.
 I wasn’t sure if it could see me or not.
 Just be quiet Jesse…. wait for it to leave.
 I tried to walk away but it reacted immediately.
+Oh no!
 I sprinted towards a light source across the room just so I could see what the heck this thing was.
 As I pointed the light, it screamed with agony.
 I had to turn all the lights on in the room to get rid of it, in videogames I think they call this a “boss fight”.
 This was scary and exciting at the same time.